2020 Bikepacking Gear of the Year

 Zpacks Free Duo Tent

 Made in Florida, the Zpacks Free Duo is a dedicated freestanding tent that pitches using two H-shaped tent pole assemblies.
 With a full Dyneema Composite construction, carbon poles, and a total weight under two pounds, the Free Duo isn’t cheap.
 However, it packs a lot of space and features into an easy to set up, featherweight design that has performed well in all conditions.
-Stay tuned for the full long-term review, and in the meantime, learn more at our press release.
+Find the full long-term review here.

 Other Top Picks